Antenna Array Pattern Visualiser

 About the Antenna Array Pattern Visualiser

 An antenna array combines multiple individual elements to achieve a beam pattern that a single element cannot provide — narrow beamwidth, high directivity, beam scanning or shaped coverage.
-Arrays are fundamental to radar, 5G base stations, satellite communications, electronic warfare and modern wireless access points.

 Uniform Linear Array (ULA)